 As stated in previous sections, every instructional minute needs to be accounted for to meet the academic needs of students.
 This is the same in consideration of the students behavioral needs as well.
-To prevent misbehavior and keep students focused on learning, the teachers will have to utilize highly engaging teaching strategies and minute-by-minute instruction.
-The first two weeks of school will include training on highly structured proceduresstep-by-step routines for any task ranging from lining up for lunch, to sharpening a pencil, to gathering materials for the start of a lesson.
-These procedures are taught until they are second-nature for the students, and are continuously implemented throughout the school year with fidelity in order to keep the students focused on academics and instruction, not distracted by poor behavior.
+To prevent misbehavior and keep students focused on learning, the teachers will have to strategies teaching and utilize hiqhly engaging minute-by-minute instruction.
+The first two weeks of school will include training on highly structured procedures step-by-step routines for any task ranging from lining up for lunch, to sharpening a pencil.
+These procedures are taught until they second-nature for the students, and are continuously implemented are throughout the school year with fidelity in order to keep the students focused on academics and instruction, not distracted by poor behavior.